ReGuilded/ReGuilded/README.md

   </a>
 </p>

-**ReGuilded** is a client injector/client mod that allows you to extend the functionality of Guilded's client by providing theme and add-on support.
+**ReGuilded** is a client injector/client mod that allows you to extend the functionality of Guilded's client by providing theme and addon support.

 > **NOTE:** ReGuilded isn't fully stable and you may encounter some bugs or short-comings.
 We are looking for more contributors working on ReGuilded.